Are you looking for a Master of Science in Nursing (MSN) Program? Here are some things you'll want to consider.

 This can be used as a measure of how well the school is preparing its graduates.
 Ask the schools you are interested in to provide this information for the past five (5) years.

-*DeSales University boasts a 100% pass rate for all advanced practice programs since 1984.
+*DeSales University boasts a 100% pass rate for all nurse practitioner programs since 1999.

 Special considerations for advanced practice degrees